Coronavirus: Section 144 imposed in Mumbai till July 15; Curfew between 9 PM to 5 AM

 "There is a likelihood of spread of the Covid-19 virus through gathering of persons in public or private places and there is grave danger to human life, health or safety.
 There are sufficient reasons for passing prohibitory orders under Section 144 of the Criminal Procedure Code (CrPC) to ensure that there is no danger to human life," the order said.

-Further the movement of one or more persons areas designated as 'Containment Zones' has been banned, except for essential activities, supply of essential goods and medical emergencies.
+Further the movement of one or more areas designated as 'Containment Zones' has been banned, except for essential activities, supply of essential goods and medical emergencies.

-All movement of one of more persons in the city is prohibited between 9 pm and 5 am, barring medical emergencies and other emergency services.
+All movement of one or more persons in the city is prohibited between 9 pm and 5 am, barring medical emergencies and other emergency services.

 Services that are allowed in Mumbai